-I persevered up the slopes of Mount Kyaiktiyo–the most sacred mountain in Myanmar.
+I persevered the demanding slopes of Mount Kyaiktiyo—the most sacred mountain in Myanmar.
 The devotion-charged Golden Rock at its pinnacle was my reward.

 Most Burmese pay homage to this wish-drenched balancing boulder at least once in their lifetime—a miraculous pilgrimage site they must visit before they die.
 Legend has it that a dragon serpent princess found this rock at the bottom of the sea and with her supernatural powers she transported it to heaven.
 Many believe that touching this gigantic sacred stone makes wishes come true.

 Men ascending this massive mountain apply more gold leaf to enhance the rock’s already magnificent gilded glow.
 In the shadows of my photo you can just make out the silhouettes of two men offering me scale and the rock homage.
 But all is not fair.
 While women are free to climb these sacred slopes, no female can touch this stupa-graced wonder once they arrive at the top.
 In a gesture of solidarity I, too, chose not to touch its shiny surface.
 Who made such grotesque rules?
 I bet the dragon princess is furious.
-In solidarity I decided to find other ways to make my dreams come true.
+In solidarity and defiance I decided to find other ways to make my dreams come true.

 Nevertheless, Myanmar is filled with wonder.
 In Bagan more than a thousand magnificent stupas were built about the same time the Renaissance was happening in Europe.

 The setting sun brilliantly reflected off the shimmering golden spire only adding to the heaven sent rainbow celebrating my visit.
 This much revered Ananda Temple was built in the year 1090 AD.
 It is located roughly 490 yards east of the awesome pagoda, Thatbyinnyu, 550 yards north of the huge temple of Shwesandaw and about 1000 yards northwest of the magnificent Dhammayangyi.
-There are 997 other stupas nearby from which distance could easily be measured but I save you the pain.
+There are 997 other stupas nearby from which distance could easily be measured but I spare you the torture.

 Ananda’s towering, perfectly proportioned edifice, heralds the stylistic end of the early Bagan era.